KohlsTechnology/eunomia/README.md

 A [`Job default template`](./build/job-templates/job.yaml) and a [`CronJob default template`](./build/job-templates/cronjob.yaml) are built into the Dockerfile.

-If you want to provide your own templates, set the env variables `JOB_TEMPLATE` and `CRONJOB_TEMPLATE`.
+If you want to provide your own job templates, set the env variables `JOB_TEMPLATE` and `CRONJOB_TEMPLATE`.
 Their values should be set to paths, where appropriate yaml files can be found.
 The files themselves have to be accessible in the pod.
 To achieve this, you can for instance [`add ConfigMap data to a Volume`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-volume).

 ## Triggers